 - Is my keyword in the h1, h2, and h3 headings?

-- Did I include the keyword in a least one image Alt Text?
+- Did I include the keyword in the least one image Alt Text?

 - Does my page have rich media or videos?